appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/file-size-limit.md

-# Allow Large Files
+# Configure File Size Limit

 In self-hosted Appsmith instances, the default file size limit is 150 MB.
 You can adjust the limit to support larger files.
-This page explains how to update the file upload limit and configure reverse proxies or load balancers, if used, to ensure the new limits are applied.
+This page explains how to update the file size limit and configure reverse proxies or load balancers, if used, to ensure the new limits are applied.

 ## Change file size limit

-To accommodate larger file uploads, update the Appsmith instance configuration by setting the `APPSMITH_CODEC_SIZE` environment variable in your deployment configuration.
+To accommodate large files, update the Appsmith instance configuration by setting the `APPSMITH_CODEC_SIZE` environment variable in your deployment configuration.
 When installed on:

 - **Docker**: Update the `docker.env` file.
 - **Kubernetes**: Update the `values.yaml` file.

-To increase the file upload limit to 500 MB, use the following configuration:
+To increase the file size limit to 500 MB, use the following configuration:

 ```bash
 APPSMITH_CODEC_SIZE=500MB